ahwkim/bewd_homework/01-intro-and-install-fest/README.md

 $ git pull
 ```

-You'll see git print some information to the shell as it get changes from Github and updates your directory.
+You'll see git print some information to the shell as it downloads changes from Github and updates your directory.
 You know it worked if git doesn't say it failed.

 Done!
 You will follow these same steps to pull down curriculum changes at the beginning of class and sometimes during class, breaks or after lunch.